Interests

 • Equality: everyone around the world should be treated equally, with the same equal opportunities.
 In some cases that may mean going an extra step to redress inequalities from institutional and societal constructs that give some people privilege and restricts others.

-• Politics: I do not support any one single party, instead I focus only on issues, such as environment, wildlife, equality, poverty, renewable energies, equal access health systems etc. I believe the UK’s party divisions that govern our lives to be neolithic, turning us into blinkered football team supporters, and the way parliament sessions are run are embarrassing, if the rest of us behaved at work as many of our politicians do in the House of Commons we would be fired immediately, if our children behaved like that at school, they would be expelled.
-I would like a total reform of the way our political system works that does away with divisive parties and focusses again on real issues.
+• Politics: I do not support any one single party, instead I focus only on issues, such as environment, wildlife, equality, poverty, renewable energies, equal access health systems etc. I believe the UK’s party divisions that govern our lives to be neolithic, turning us into blinkered football team supporters.
+I would like a total change in the way our political system works that does away with divisive parties and focusses again on real issues.

 • Capitalism: I’m not against capitalism but I am against uncontrolled capitalism, no one in the world needs to be a billionaire, essential services should not harm the natural world.
 Essential services to live, such as energy, water, health care, internet, internet search and public transport would ideally be nationalised but failing that should at least only reward employees and investors in a fair and restricted way that has guaranteed caps on the wealth they can generate as well as fair minimum salaries.
 As well as guaranteed investments into infrastructure and reducing cost for all.
 Essential services should, in the near future become sustainable, such as through renewable energies and recyclable components.